mrexodia/RiscyWorkshop/exercise_1/vm_basics.md

    clang-20 -O3 -fno-slp-vectorize -std=c++17 minivm.cpp -o minivm
    ```
 2. Run the VM (`./minivm 1 2 3 4`) and do the following exercises:
-   - Extract the active VM bytecode (look at the source code).
+   - Extract the active VM bytecode (look at the source code, starting from `main` at the bottom).
    - How many registers does the VM have?
    - Make a list of all the operations and what they do.
    - What does the active VM bytecode do?
 Write it as C pseudocode.